damithc/markbind-prototype/src/textbook/requirements/Prototyping.md

 UI prototypes are often used in brainstorming sessions, or in meetings with the users to get quick feedback from them.
 <ref src="phone-ui-prototype">Here</ref> is a more realistic example of a GUI prototype created using Balsamiq
 (a tool for creating UI prototypes)

-<footnote BAL-IMG>Image taken from [http://balsamiq.com/](http://balsamiq.com/products/mockups).
+<seg id="BAL-IMG" supplementary="true">Image taken from [http://balsamiq.com/](http://balsamiq.com/products/mockups).
-Balsmiq has a free version for creating UI prototypes.</footnote>
+Balsmiq has a free version for creating UI prototypes.</seg>